Vargodl/DVwords-WeekenStrung/README.md

 I intend to obscure specific embarassing intimacies of any specific person, especially my current and previous long term relationships, so some of this will be generalized, anonymized and/or altered for effect to protect the innocent and mock the guilty.

+April 19

+Today was another good day.
+Our guests left, hopefully to return to Regina--a possibility but not definite due to up to 30 cm or more of snow.
+It was a special, great trip--marathon, sports, touring, chats, including about James Joyce.

+On top of that, we had another fine VargoLADZ stream, with bhelgator and Donnie joining us.
+Topics included the "binary dichotomy" of binary vs non-binary, a bit on gender pronouns and sone MVP discussion (mine being about the power of social connectedness).

+Margie took Julie and Jaime (jus tconfirmed the spelling today) to Cambridge for sightseeing, shopping and luncheon (after a morning of lemon ricotta pancakes).

+I just discovered this interesting book today:

+Tyranny from Plato to Trump: Fools, Sycophants, and Citizens by Andrew Fiala Power grabs, partisan stand-offs, propaganda, and riots make for tantalizing fiction, but what do we do when that drama becomes a reality all around us?
+For a country founded as an escape from British tyranny, the United States seems to have devolved into a land where tyrants rise to power, sycophants blindly follow, and the entire nation suffers.As ancient Greek philosophers warned us, chaotic tragedy unfolds in the absence of reason, and the only cure is a return to wisdom and virtue.
+America’s founding fathers knew this lesson all too well and dreamed of an enlightened citizenry guided by better-than-ideological dictators.
+Using contemporary events to illuminate universal human weaknesses, Andrew Fiala charts the perennial history of tyrannical takeovers and the masses who support them and ultimately suffer under their rule.
+Ultimately, Fiala also points to a solution.
+Knowing the cyclical nature of tyranny, we can build safeguards against our worst inclinations and keep alive the freedoms our founding fathers envisioned for this.

+This was worth saying, despite my quip below:

+Not everything that should be said can be said; Not everything that can be said should be said.

 April 18

 We are the tops…